Java

 stream2->Write({std::begin(message), std::end(message)});

-9. And after all you need to integrate aether_app to yours or build a new event loop
+7. Lastly, you need to integrate aether_app into your current event loop or make a new loop

 while(!aehter_app->IsExcited()){